DuckyBoi-XD/HackPad/firmware/KMK/README.md

 - **Encoder 2:** Controls RGB LED brightness (decrease/increase/toggle)

 ### 6. Startup
-- The keyboard is initialiaed and run with `keyboard.go()` in the standard Python entry point.
+- The keyboard is initialised and run with `keyboard.go()` in the standard Python entry point.

 ---